 I light candles around the house and turn on the Christmas music-- loud.

-The school computers, backpacks, and work gets put away
+The school computers, backpacks, and work get put away,

-and I start dinner with anyone who is willing to help me.
+and I start dinner with anyone willing to help me.

 it's just about the cutest thing ever, and I've always wanted one.

 Each night at the dinner table, I light its 6 candles, and we've made a

 rule that no one can leave the table until all the candles have